PaddlePaddle/Paddle/doc/_sources/demo/rec/ml_regression.txt

 Evaluate and Predict
 ````````````````````

-After training several passes, you can evalute them and get the best pass.
+After training several passes, you can evaluate them and get the best pass.
 Just run

 .. code-block:: bash

-    ./evalute.sh
+    ./evaluate.sh

 You will see messages like this: